 This somewhat undermines one of the big rationales behind making college tuition-free in the first place.
 A lot of progressives hope that by zeroing out tuition, low-income students would be able to use their other scholarship and grant money to cover living expenses.
 That might let them spend less time working, hopefully allowing them to attend class full time, which gives them a stronger chance of graduating.

 And about those living expenses: Students will still be expected to pay for them.
 And at New York's public colleges, room and board is often the biggest cost.
-For students attending the state's flagship school, SUNY-Binghamton, it's more than $14,000, versus $6,470 for tuition.*
+For students attending SUNY-Binghamton, for example, it's more than $14,000, versus $6,470 for tuition.*

 Thanks to the last-dollar issue, the progressive think tank Demos, a big free-college booster, only managed to offer muted praise for the Excelsior Scholarship, calling it a good “step forward” that left much to be desired.
 “The reality of the college affordability crisis is that half of the cost of going to college are related to expenses other than tuition,” Demos Vice President of Policy and Research Tamara Draut said in a statement.* “New York State’s program could be more beneficial for struggling students by waiving tuition upfront and allowing grant aid to cover other college costs such as books, fees and living expenses.”